Chimney stack removal costs: What you can expect to pay and what's involved

 Reasons for removal

-Before we investigate the full picture of chimney stack removal costs, it's worth considering the reasons why you may want to remove one.
+Before you decide if you want to budget for chimney stack removal costs, it's worth considering the reasons why you may want to remove one.

 "As with all elements of a building, what one person considers a carefully chosen design feature, another might think of as an eyesore.
 In addition to this, chimney stacks are one of the most exposed parts of any building and require ongoing upkeep," explains Charlie Avara.
 "Removing the chimney stack is a simple way to overcome both of these factors.